-- a.
+- b.
+Registration Process - i.
+Registrant will provide its preference for a registrar from among the Registrars authorized by Registry to carry the TLD at the time. - ii.
+Registry will contact this Registrar to complete registration of such domain. - 3.
+Sunrise Period - a.
 Criteria - i.
-Sunrise registrations must meet the Domain Registration Policy requirements and be on behalf of qualified trademark owners of marks in the TMCH.
+Sunrise registrations must be on behalf of qualified trademark owners of marks in the TMCH.
 The registrations in Sunrise must be for second-level domains that are an identical match to their listed trademarks. - b.
-Application Fees - The registration fees for the Sunrise Periods are detailed in the TLD Pricing Policy. - c.
+Application Fees - i.
+The registration fees for the Sunrise Periods are detailed in the TLD Pricing Policy. - c.
 Use of Brand - i.
 Registry Operator may review Registrar communications related to the Sunrise Period.
 Registry Operator reserves all rights in its intellectual property, and will only permit registrars to use its proprietary brands, graphic symbols, logos, icons or other images if they are provided by or approved in writing by Registry Operator.
-At times, Registry Operator may specifically request that certain brand features or key phrases be used in conjunction with the top-level domain when presented on registrar web pages, email alerts, auction notices, and other communications used for processing applications, to provide confidence to registrants that such communications come from an authorized registrar of the TLD. - d.
-Sunrise Dispute Resolution Policy - i.
-Registry Operator will incorporate a Sunrise Dispute Resolution Policy

-("SDRP").
-The SDRP will allow challenges to Sunrise Period registrations by third parties for a 10-day period after acceptance of the registration based on the following four grounds: (i) at the time the challenged second-level domain was registered, the registrant did not hold a trademark registration of national effect (or regional effect) or the trademark had not been court-validated or protected by statute or treaty; (ii) the second-level domain is not identical to the mark on which the registrant based its Sunrise Period registration; (iii) the trademark registration on which the registrant based its Sunrise Period registration is not of national or regional effect or the trademark had not been court-validated or protected by statute or treaty; or (iv) the trademark registration on which the second-level domain registrant based its Sunrise Period registration did not issue on or before the effective date of the Registry Agreement and was not applied for on or before June 13, 2012, the day ICANN announced the generic Top-Level Domain applications received.
+At times, Registry Operator may specifically request that certain brand features or key phrases be used in conjunction with the top-level domain when presented on registrar web pages, email alerts, auction notices, and other communications used for processing applications, to provide confidence to registrar of the TLD. - d.
+Sunrise Dispute Resolution Policy - The Sunrise Dispute Resolution Policy ("SDRP") allows challenges to i.
+Sunrise Period registrations by third parties for a 10-day period after acceptance of the registration based on the following four grounds: (i) at the time the challenged second-level domain was registered, the registrant did not hold a trademark registration of national effect (or regional effect) or the trademark had not been court-validated or protected by statute or treaty; (ii) the second-level domain is not identical to the mark on which the registrant based its Sunrise Period registration; (iii) the trademark registration on which the registrant based its Sunrise Period registration is not of national or regional effect or the trademark had not been court-validated or protected by statute or treaty; or (iv) the trademark registration on which the second-level domain registrant based its Sunrise Period registration did not issue on or before the effective date of the Registry Agreement and was not applied for on or before June 13, 2012, the day ICANN announced the generic Top-Level Domain applications received.